 Loops containing procedure calls

 Loops containing procedure calls (subroutine or function calls) cannot in general be vectorized, unless either the function can be inlined or a vector version of the function is available.
 For a small number of calls to small procedures, inlining may be the preferred solution, since it requires little or no source code changes and also eliminates the overhead of a procedure call.
-Inlining within the same source file is enabled by default at optimization levels of -O2 and higher; inlining from one source file to another is enabled by interprocedural optimization with -ipo on Linux*, /Qipo on Windows*.
+Inlining within the same source file is enabled by default at optimization levels of -O2 and higher; inlining from one source file to another is enabled by interprocedural optimization with -ipo on Linux* or OS X*, /Qipo on Windows*.
 By default, the compiler decides whether or not to inline a procedure call based on size and other heuristics.
 To ensure inlining in order to enable vectorization, the !DIR$ FORCEINLINE directive may be used, either immediately before a statement containing one or more procedure calls, or before a DO loop to inline all procedure calls within the loop.
 See the compiler user guide for examples.
 The compiler option -qopt-report-phase=ipo (/Qopt-report-phase=ipo) may be used to generate a report that shows which functions were inlined.

 SIMD-enabled procedures (functions and subroutines)